 There are several multiple sclerosis subtypes.
 Up to 75% of cases begin with a relapsing-remitting (RRMS) course, which involves acute attacks that are separated in time, with full or partial recovery.
 The primary-progressive (PPMS) subtype involves a progression of disability with occasional plateaus and temporary minor improvements.
 Approximately 6-10% of people with multiple sclerosis appear to have PPMS at diagnosis.
-The secondary-progressive (SPMS) subtype is characterized by progression of the disease at a variable rate.
+The secondary-progressive (SPMS) subtype is characterized by

 The cause of the disease is unknown, but it is believed that environmental factors or an infection can trigger multiple sclerosis in an individual who is genetically predisposed to respond.